-The Renter must limit their group to the activity or activities specified in the Contract unless otherwise authorized in writing by the District in advance.
+The Renter must limit himself/herself and his/her group to the activity or activities specified in the Contract unless otherwise authorized in writing by the District in advance.

 SUPERVISION

 The Renter is responsible for the admission, actions and behaviour of all participants and/or spectators on the property or facilities of the District and must provide supervision by adult, one of whom must be the Renter or the "Person in Charge" as designated in the Contract.
 The Renter or Person in Charge will: